cy2301/string-calculator/README.md

 # Operations
 Supported operations currently are:
--Addition
+- Addition
--Subtraction
+- Subtraction
--Multiplication
+- Multiplication
--Divison
+- Divison
-  -Integer division and modulo divsion only
+  - Integer division and modulo divsion only